markjprice/tools-skills-net8/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on September 29, 2024](https://github.com/markjprice/tools-skills-net8/issues/8).

 In Step 2, I wrote, "add references to packages for Spectre Console and Ollama" when I should have written, "add references to packages for Spectre Console and OllamaSharp".

+# Page 356 - Registering multiple implementations

+> Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 2, 2024](https://github.com/markjprice/tools-skills-net8/issues/10).

+In the first statement of the code block, I mis-cased the method name as `AddKeyedsingleton`.
+It should be `AddKeyedSingleton`.